nualagr/the-lord-of-the-rings-game/README.md

 - to provide site users with a game that is intuitive to play.
 - to provide site users with a game which increases in difficulty.
 - to provide new users with game rules that are concise and easy to read.
-- to provide site users with feedback on their performance in order to encourage them to play again.
 - to provide site users with a website that is easy to navigate.
-- to provide site users with the ability to tailor their game experience by including the ability to turn the audio component off if desired.
+- to provide site users with the ability to tailor their game experience by including the ability to turn the audio component off if desired and to choose to play with either the Fellowship Card Pack or the Mordor Card Pack.
 - to expose site users to interesting facts and quotes from The Lord of the Rings books with a view to sharing my love of the Trilogy and instilling a curiosity in those who have not yet read the books.
+- to provide users with links to other websites, social media sites and *The One Wiki to Rule them All* where they can access further information about *The Lord of the Rings* trilogy and connect with other fans of the books and films.

 <br>